-Comparing 2012 results to 2013 results;
+Comparing 2013 results to 2014 results;

-- Six-year completion rates improved slightly in the past year from 83.6% to 84.3% for all students - Six-year completion rates decreased considerably in the past year from 60.6% to 49.7% for students of aboriginal ancestry (larger change due to small cohort size) - Six-year completion rates improved considerable in the past year from 62% to 72% for students with special needs - o Six-year completion rates for students enrolled in alternate programs are not available
+- o Six-year completion rates remained constant in the past year at 84% for all students - Six-year completion rates increased considerably in the past year from 50% to 62% for students of aboriginal ancestry (larger change due to small cohort size) - Six-year completion rates for students enrolled in alternate programs are not available.
+Eligible graduation rates are 93%, while first time graduation rates are 39%.